top of page

 Firstly - most diets are hard to stick to long term, and are not nutritionally adequate.
 It is not a matter of "will power" to stick to a diet, eventually our body's natural mechanisms will often fight back.

-Not only are there harmful physical effects from yo yo dieting, but perhaps more damaging is the psychological impact, including shame, guilt, anxiety & a disordered relationship with food.
+Not only are there harmful physical effects from dieting, but perhaps more damaging is the psychological impact, including shame, guilt, anxiety & a disordered relationship with food.
 This again perpetuates the vicious cycle that is dieting, as people feel they need to go back onto a diet to regain control.

 What is a Non Diet Approach?